dmatten1/ncerdc-model/README.md

 This repository is for **academic and non-commercial** use only.
 It adheres to all NCERDC data use agreements and contains no raw or identifiable student data.

-Special thanks to the [North Carolina Education Research Data Center (NCERDC)](https://childandfamilypolicy.duke.edu/research/north-carolina-education-research-data-center-ncerdc/) for making this research possible.
+Special thanks to the North Carolina Education Research Data Center for making this research possible.